Cabra cabriola: Parallels

-As a bogeyman-type device for frightening children into obedience, the "Cabra Cabriola" of Brazil (and the Portuguese language sphere) is named alongside the Lupishomens (Lobisomem, i.e. werewolf), the (var.
+As a bogeyman-type device for frightening children into obedience, the "Cabra Cabriola" of Brazil (and the Portuguese language sphere) is named alongside the Lupishomens (Lobisomem, i.e. werewolf), the Papa-figo (var.
 Papa-meninos), the Mula (i.e., Mula-de-padre, the priest's mule or concubine which is equated with the Mula-sem-cabeça the Headless Mule), (Note: Cascudo also likens the cabra cabriola with the Mula imported from far away.) the Curupira, the Caapora (Caipora), and the Cuca (Coco).

 Gilberto Freyre conjectures that the origins of the cabra cabriola may be traced back to the lore of the Caprimulgus (nightjar, but literally "goat-milker") which goes on forays during the night to milk nanny-goats as well as eat children.